members

 Got some strange document with lots of rules when delivering to a tv-channel or Netflix?
 This should help for some of it!

-Latest Post Multi-part MIDI-editing in Cubase by Tormod Liseth public
+Latest Post Directors and Product Owners by Tormod Liseth public

 For people getting started with delivering content for commercials, TV and Film, it can be quite daunting to learn all about the requirements.
 Even more so because different recipients require different things.
 Today we'll hopefully tackle the Audio Line-up part.